Conspiracy theories paint fraudulent reality of Jan. 6 riot

-Millions of Americans watched the events in Washington, D.C., last Jan.
+Millions of Americans watched the events in Washington last Jan.
 6 unfold on live television.
 Police officers testified to the violence and mayhem.
 Criminal proceedings in open court detailed what happened.

 Yet the hoaxes, conspiracy theories and attempts to rewrite history persist, muddying the public’s understanding of what actually occurred during the most sustained attack on the seat of American democracy since the War of 1812.